podumai/backend-app/README.md

 # backend-app
-Simple authorization and task program in Go
+Simple authorization and task program in CXX